piotryordanov/blog/30-03-2022 -- Drowsiness and Panic Attack.md

 		+ Frustration that the physical capacity is not expanding as much as is desired
 	+ There was drowsiness during the session
 		+ Mindless experience yet feeling of absorption
-		+ Felt like a cloud was obscuring the view, but the car was moving none the less.
+		+ Felt like a cloud was obscuring the view, but the car was moving nonetheless.
 + On the way back home, experienced a great feeling of anxiety
 	+ It expanded exponentially when family called me for dinner
 		+ I sat in my room for a few minutes.